Anarcho-capitalism: Gaelic Ireland

 In his work For a New Liberty, Murray Rothbard has claimed ancient Gaelic Ireland as an example of nearly anarcho-capitalist society.
-In his depiction, citing the work of Professor Joseph Peden, the basic political unit of ancient Ireland was the tuath, which is portrayed as "a body of persons voluntarily united for socially beneficial purposes" with its territorial claim being limited to "the sum total of the landed properties of its members".
-Civil disputes were settled by private arbiters called "brehons" and the compensation to be paid to the wronged party was insured through voluntary surety relationships.
-Commenting on the "kings" of tuaths, Rothbard stated:
+In his depiction, citing the work of Professor Joseph Peden, the basic political unit of ancient Ireland was the túath, which is portrayed as "a body of persons voluntarily united for socially beneficial purposes" with its territorial claim being limited to "the sum total of the landed properties of its members."
+Civil disputes were settled by private arbiters called brehons and the compensation to be paid to the wronged party was insured through voluntary surety relationships.
+Commenting on the "kings" of túaths, Rothbard stated:

-The king was elected by the tuath from within a royal kin group (the derbfine), which carried the hereditary priestly function.
-Politically, however, the king had strictly limited functions: he was the military leader of the tuath, and he presided over the tuath assemblies.
-But he could only conduct war or peace negotiations as an agent of the assemblies, and he was in no sense sovereign and had no rights of administering justice over tuath members.
+The king was elected by the túath from within a royal kin group (the derbfine), which carried the hereditary priestly function.
+Politically, however, the king had strictly limited functions: he was the military leader of the túath, and he presided over the túath assemblies.
+But he could only conduct war or peace negotiations as an agent of the assemblies, and he was in no sense sovereign and had no rights of administering justice over túath members.
 He could not legislate, and when he himself was party to a lawsuit, he had to submit his case to an independent judicial arbiter.